 • To represent the University in various prestigious moot court events and establish a culture of excellence in legal education.

 • Students enrolled in B.A.
-LL.B (Hons.), B.B.A.
-LL.B (Hons.), or LL.B programs under the School of Legal Studies, Swami Vivekananda University are eligible to participate.
+LL.B.
+(Hons.), B.B.A.
+LL.B.
+(Hons.), and LL.B.
+(Hons.) programs under the School of Legal Studies, Swami Vivekananda University are eligible to participate in moot court activities.

 • Students must have cleared all previous semesters without any disciplinary record.